 CHILDREN’S STORY TIME: Wednesdays at 11 a.m. at the John Tomay Memorial Library in Georgetown.
-Parents and Grandparents, bring your toddlers and preschoolers to the library for preschool fun and stories.
+Bring your toddlers and preschoolers to the library for preschool fun and stories.
 Preschool story time entails fun and socialization.
-Just bring your smiles!

 FREE HEALTH ASSESSMENTS are offered to those 18 and older by Colorado Heart Healthy Solutions and Clear Creek Public Health.
-Cholesterol screenings, diabetes check, cardiac assessment, education, navigation, referrals and resources are offered from 8 a.m. to 11 a.m. every Monday or by appointment at other times.
-Please allow 30 minutes for the screening.
+Cholesterol screenings, diabetes check, cardiac assessment, education, navigation, referrals and resources are offered from 8 to 11 a.m. every Monday or by appointment.
+Allow 30 minutes for the screening.
 For more information, call Carolyn Kennedy at 720-837-8343.

-PRAY FOR CITY PROSPERITY in Idaho Springs will meet at 6:30 p.m. the first Tuesday of each month at Wildfire Restaurant.
+PRAY FOR CITY PROSPERITY in Idaho Springs meets at 6:30 p.m. the first Tuesday of each month at Wildfire Restaurant.
 For more information, call 720-276-7634.

 GRIEF GROUP: Have you recently experienced a loss?
-It meets at 6:30 p.m. every third Thursday at Clear Creek County Metropolitan Recreation Center.
+The group meets at 6:30 p.m. every third Thursday at the Clear Creek County Metropolitan Recreation Center.
 For more information, call 303-679-2426.